hawkinsw/CPPTimes/templates.md

 (or at least something similar).
 Little did you know, but `std::vector<int>` is a way to instantiate the `std::vector` class template!
 Woah!

-So, let's write an application that uses our `Tupperware` class template:
+So, let's write an application that uses our class template:

 ```C++
 #include <chrono>